Dr Rachel Mathews

 - Master of Arts in Dance with Distinction (University of Surrey)

-- Bachelor of Arts (Dance) (University of Surrey)
+- Bachelor of Arts (Dance) (Queensland University of Technology)

 Professional memberships and associations